Puriney/scRNA.seq.course/14-remove-conf.md

 design <- model.matrix(~umi.qc[, keep]$batch)
 ```

-We will use the [edgeR](http://bioconductor.org/packages/edgeR) package to calculate DE genes.
+We will use the [edgeR](http://bioconductor.org/packages/edgeR) package to calculate DE genes between plates for this particular individual.
+Recall that the input data for edgeR (and similar methods like DESeq2) must always be raw counts.

+The particular coefficient that we test for DE in each case below tests to for genes that show a difference in expression between replicate plate 3 and replicate plate 1.

 ### DE (raw counts)